 For people who are into art and culture, they should visit Phera circus for a unique experience.

-A visit to Floating villages of Siem Reap in Tonle Sap was one of the highlights of my Siem Reap trip.
+A visit to the Floating villages of Siem Reap in Tonle Sap was one of the highlights of my Siem Reap trip.
 It was amazing to see how people live in the middle of the lake and make the best use of natural resources.

-Cambodia is also popular for massage and having a foot massage in Siem Reap after a busy walking day is best relaxing therapy.
-Otherwise get a fish pedicure, it is is one of the most fun things to do.
+Cambodia is also popular for massage and having a foot massage in Siem Reap after a busy walking day is the best relaxing therapy.
+Otherwise, get a fish pedicure, it is is one of the most fun things to do.
 They have big tanks full of water and tiny fishes.
 These fishes bite the dead skin from feet and these soft bites of fishes give tingling feeling.